Wall of Acclaim

-Hetty is the Bravehearts CEO and Founder who was named 2015 Queensland Australian of the Year and appointed a Member of the Order of Australia (AM) for her tireless mission to stop child sexual assault by providing school-based prevention programs, counselling, research, support and case management for survivors.
+Hetty is the CEO and Founder of Bravehearts.
+Hetty was named 2015 Queensland Australian of the Year and appointed a Member of the Order of Australia (AM) for her tireless mission to stop child sexual assault by providing school-based prevention programs, counselling, research, support and case management for survivors.

 Edward 'Ted' Cattell

 Ted, a former World War II veteran trained as a RAAF fighter pilot.
 He was awarded the Distinguished Flying Cross Medal as well as six other campaign medals.
 Ted also contributed his valuable time as a volunteer in the rural fire brigade and SES within the Logan Community.
 Ted sadly passed away on the 28th of July, 2012, aged 93.

 Robbie McEwen is a professional road cyclist.
 He was the Australian Cyclist of the Year in 2002 and 2005.
 Robbie has participated in the Tour de France 11 times and had 12 stage wins.
 In 2002, he was the first Australian to win the overall Tour de France sprint classification.